chijioke-ibekwe/store-front-backend/README.md

 docker exec -it node-postgres psql -U postgres
 ```

-- Create the store-front and store-front-test databases for the application using;
+- Within the postgres database, create the store-front and store-front-test databases for the application using;
 ```bash
 CREATE DATABASE store-front;
 CREATE DATABASE store-front-test;